Train your custom Text Analytics for health model

 If you select the Training Job ID from the list, a side pane will appear where you can check the Training progress, Job status, and other details for this job.

 - Only successfully completed training jobs will generate models.

 - Training can take some time between a couple of minutes and several hours based on the size of your labeled data.

 - You can only have one training job running at a time.
 You can't start other training job within the same project until the running job is completed.

 Cancel training job

-To cancel a training job in Language Studio, go to the Training jobs page.
-Select the training job you want to cancel, and click on Cancel from the top menu.
+To cancel a training job from within Language Studio, go to the Training jobs page.
+Select the training job you want to cancel and select Cancel from the top menu.

-After training is completed, you will be able to view the model's performance to optionally improve your model if needed.
-Once you're satisfied with your model, you can deploy it, making it available to use for classifying text.
+After training is completed, you'll be able to view the model's performance to optionally improve your model if needed.
+Once you're satisfied with your model, you can deploy it, making it available to use for extracting entities from text.